MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 Microsoft Dynamics 365 Connected Spaces Preview serves as a platform to view, explore, and act on the diversity of data captured in your store.
 This article describes how to get insights from your store using the **Analytics** page.

-> [!IMPORTANT]
-> To use Connected Spaces, you must use a supported browser and the browser must have the most up-to-date version installed.
-Connected Spaces supports Chromium-based browsers (Chrome, Opera, and Edge), Firefox, and Safari.
-Internet Explorer is not supported.

 Connected Spaces supports the following camera skills:

 - Shopper analytics